t4rra/adobe-sucks-scrotum/.github/ISSUE_TEMPLATE/alternative-app-suggestion.md

 [What alternative are you suggesting for that app?]

 # Reason (Optional)
-[Why is this a viable alternative?]
+[Why is this a viable alternative?
+Optional, but helps speed things up.]

 # Additional Comments (Optional)
 [Anything else to say?]